jcvdav/EVR_628/README.md

 # Course schedule

 Students must complete any assigned readings and software tests before class.
 Note that content, and timing of the content, is subject to change.
-Any changes will be clearly communicated via Canvas. (* Week contains holiday)

-The latest official academic calendar is [here](https://registrar.miami.edu/_assets/pdf/academic-calendar-fall-2025.pdf).
+Any changes will be clearly communicated via Canvas.
+The latest official academic calendar is [here](https://registrar.miami.edu/_assets/pdf/academic-calendar-fall-2025.pdf)  (* Week contains holiday).

 ## Week 1 (Aug 18-22)
 **Introduction to Data Science and RStudio IDE** | [slides](slides/01_intro.html)